polygomic/polygomic-edge/SECURITY.md

 ## Languages that our team speaks and understands.
 Preferred-Languages: en

-## Security-related job openings at Polygon.
+## Security-related job openings at Polygomic.
 https://polygomic.com/careers

-## Polygon security contact details.
+## Polygomic security contact details.
 security@polygomic.com

 ## The URL for accessing the security.txt file.